-Financially: They may decide that car delivery is more important than the profit in the car, as per financial KPI definition.
+Financially: They may decide that car delivery is more important than the profit of the car, as per the financial KPI definition.

 Customers: Customers have submitted their orders and are waiting for their delivery, the less time it takes, the more excited they are and the more likely they are to cancel.

 KPIs are best defined as keeping customers happy is very important.

 Step 3: Now that we have set some goals with KPI we need to determine the key results